acl-org/ACLPUB/docs/final-version.md

 - If appropriate, add an Acknowledgments section for colleagues, reviewers, and grants.
   Do not number the Acknowledgments section.

-### Accessibility

-As a central venue of publication for our community, please prioritise the accessibility of your final version.
-The Diversity & Inclusion committee for ACL2020 has outlined some tips on how to do this: https://acl2020.org/blog/accessibility-for-camera-ready/

 ### Paper Length

 For both long and short papers, most *ACL conferences allow one extra page to help address reviewer comments.